 Wisefund Review Summary

-Wisefund has often been criticized by bloggers who barely do any due diligence.
+Wisefund has often is a rather controversial P2B platform.
 We have done our best to address all the delinquent questions.

 Investors should bear in mind that Wisefund is a very young platform that is offering a very niche product, which is riskier than investing on a platform with a longer track record and investment projects, backed by a mortgage.